vburckhardt/terraform-ibm-cbr/modules/fscloud/README.md

     "messagehub" = {
       "enforcement_mode" = "enabled"
       "global_deny"      = false # mandatory to set 'global_deny = false' when no scope is defined
     }
-    "mqcloud" : {
-      "enforcement_mode" = "enabled"
-      "region"           = "eu-fr2" # region and/or instance_id is/are required for service 'mqcloud'
-      "global_deny"      = false
-    }
     "IAM" : {
       "enforcement_mode" = "report"